vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 Then everyone realized that entire applications could not take advantage of containerization because of that one component of that application that needed to manage state.

 > _Along came the first generation of Persistence support for Containers in form of HostPaths, NFS Mounts etc._

+Then came the second wave of volume provisioners and container native storage solutions.
+But there was barely any focus on on-premises container native storage.

 **_This was barely sufficient_**